Antivirus & EDR

 :443or whatever you configured underserver.port). - Traffic to the ADCS CA host (typically port

-135for RPC + dynamic high ports for the actual call — same configuration as a normalcertreq). - Traffic to your DNS resolver(s) configured under
+135for RPC + dynamic high ports for the actual call — the same RPC/DCOM ports any Windows enrollment client uses, whether native orcertreq). - Traffic to your DNS resolver(s) configured under

 dns-validation-profiles.